Should You Ever Get With Your Ex? Here's 3 Women Who Did

 AdvertisementADVERTISEMENT

 A break was just what Talia needed to work out what she wanted.
-“The time apart made me realize we were really good together, and it was just the post-pandemic busyness and hesitation that got in the way," she says.
+“The time apart made me realise we were really good together, and it was just the post-pandemic busyness and hesitation that got in the way.”

 One day last summer, Talia found her ex on a dating app and asked her out again.
-“We went for a drink to the same place we had our first date and talked about everything, agreeing it just wasn’t the right time the first time around," she says.
+“We went for a drink to the same place we had our first date and talked about everything, agreeing it just wasn’t the right time the first time around.”

 Without the post-lockdown excitement that swept them up the first time, they “took it much slower” the second time around and became official last Christmas.
 “We made sure to see our friends and not just each other, and focus on other things and not just us.”